 There are so many fun and affordable activities you can do with your family this month that are inexpensive, and yes, even free!
-Here are 5 I want to share with you today!
+Here are five I want to share with you today!

 7-in-7 Valentine’s Week Challenge

 This activity is great because it is completely versatile and can be used with your kids, spouse, neighbors, anyone!
-Each day during the week of Valentine's Day do at least one random act of love for those you love.
-Do a chore for them that they normally do, buy them a little something sweet, or send a love note in their lunchbox.
+Each day during the week of Valentine's Day, do at least one random act of love.
+Do one of your chores for them, buy them a little something sweet, or send a love note in their lunchbox.
 Check the Flipp app for good deals on treats and Valentine’s goods so you don’t overspend!
 The ideas are endless, but whatever it is, do one little thing for them each day and make their entire Valentine’s week one to remember!

 I Love You Every Hour

 This is an activity that you can plan as a family to give to someone else, or you can plan it to surprise your own family!
 The idea is to buy 24 small bags or containers (you could even use envelopes) and fill them with notes and items to show your love.
 It doesn’t have to be expensive!
 You could make them all love notes or coupons like “Breakfast in bed,” no cost required.
 Again, If you have a little budget, check the Flipp app and head to the store!
 You can pick up candies, gum, stickers, gift cards, chapstick, or other small items.
 Be creative!
 Fill each bag or envelope and label them with an hour of the day.
 On Valentine’s Day, present your loved one with the gift and instruct them to open one each hour.